noviicee/Banque-De-Questions/Challenges/Monthly_Challenge/December/Day-1/Readme.md

 <br>
 The approach is similar to the abpve approach.
 Only difference is that instead of keeping the whole array *dp*. we only keep the maximum money earned till the previous day and the day before the previous day.
 <br>
-Ultimately, we require only these value so we can optimize space complecity by using a varible instead of the whole array.
+Ultimately, we require only these value so we can optimize space complexity by using a varible instead of the whole array.

 ### [Solution-1](Challenges/Monthly_Challenge/December/Day-1/sol-1.py)